risk-first/website/menagerie/Communication-Risk.md

 ### Protocol Versioning Risk

-Even when systems are talking the same protocol, there can be problems. <!-- tweet-end --> When we have multiple, different systems owned by different parties, on their own upgrade cycles, we have **Protocol Versioning Risk**: the risk that either client or server could start talking in a version of the protocol that the other side hasn't learnt yet.
+Even when systems are talking the same protocol, there can be problems. <!-- tweet-end --> When we have multiple, different systems owned by different parties, on their own upgrade cycles, we have **Protocol Versioning Risk**: the risk that either client or supplier could start talking in a version of the protocol that the other side hasn't learnt yet.
 There are various mitigating strategies for this.
 We'll look at two now: **Backwards Compatibility** and **Forwards Compatibility**.

-### Protocol Complexity

-tbd.   abstraction - virtue between two vices.
-Postel's law.

 #### Backward Compatibility

 Backwards Compatibility mitigates [Protocol Versioning Risk](Communication-Risk#protocol-versioning-risk).
 Quite simply, this means, supporting the old format until it falls out of use.
-If a server is pushing for a change in protocol it either must ensure that it is Backwards Compatible with the clients it is communicating with, or make sure they are upgraded concurrently.
+If a supplier is pushing for a change in protocol it either must ensure that it is Backwards Compatible with the clients it is communicating with, or make sure they are upgraded concurrently.
 When building [web services](https://en.wikipedia.org/wiki/Web_service), for example, it's common practice to version all APIs so that you can manage the migration.
 Something like this:

- - Server publishes `/api/v1/something`.
+ - Supplier publishes `/api/v1/something`.
  - Clients use `/api/v1/something`.
- - Server publishes `/api/v2/something`.
+ - Supplier publishes `/api/v2/something`.
  - Clients start using `/api/v2/something`.
  - Clients (eventually) stop using `/api/v2/something`.
- - Server retires `/api/v2/something` API.
+ - Supplier retires `/api/v2/something` API.

 #### Forward Compatibility